Ritzermaxl/data-overlay/README.md

 #### torqueVectoring

 The `torqueVectoring` complication visualizes applied torques to the powertrain of a 4WD vehicle.
 These torques are read from `flTorqueDataChannel`, `frTorqueDataChannel`, `rlTorqueDataChannel` and `rrTorqueDataChannel`.
 The maximum absolute value to be expected can be configured with `maxTorque`.
+A warning is displayed, if this value is exceeded.

 | option | description | required | default value |
 | --------------------------------------- | --------------------------------------------------- | -------- | ------------- |